Kalyn Ponga: Background

-Ponga was born in Port Hedland, Western Australia to parents from New Zealand, and is of Māori descent by way of his father's ancestry.
-He spent an early portion of his life in Newman, Western Australia before moving to Mount Isa, Queensland at the age of 2.
-In 2006, at the age of 8, he relocated with his family to Palmerston North, New Zealand and spent five years there, where he played a number of sports; including rugby league, touch football, hockey, rugby union, golf and soccer.
+Ponga was born in Port Hedland, Western Australia, to parents from New Zealand, and is of Māori descent by way of his father's ancestry.
+He spent an early portion of his life in Newman, Western Australia, before moving to Mount Isa, Queensland, at the age of two.
+In 2006, at the age of eight, he relocated with his family to Palmerston North, New Zealand, and spent five years there, where he played a number of sports; including rugby league, touch football, hockey, rugby union, golf and soccer.
 In 2010, he won New Zealand's under-13 national golf championship.

 In 2011, at the age of 13, Ponga and his family returned to Queensland, settling in Mackay.
 He attended Mackay State High School and was a member of the Rugby League Academy program, as well as playing junior rugby league for Souths Mackay.
 Also in 2011, he was signed to a scholarship with the Central Queensland NRL bid side.
 In 2012, he was selected for the Australian Schoolboys under-15 side, becoming just the second 14-year-old to make the side.

 In 2013, Ponga, then a scholarship holder with the Brisbane Broncos, moved to Brisbane.
 He attended Anglican Church Grammar School and competed for their rugby union side in the prestigious GPS competition, while also playing rugby league for the Easts Tigers in the Cyril Connell Cup.
 That year he made the Australian Schoolboys under-15 side for the second consecutive year.
-While in Brisbane, Ponga also began playing Australian rules football and was placed in the Brisbane Lions Talent Academy after being spotted at a representative Rugby league match where he was considered an outstanding prospect.
+While in Brisbane, Ponga also began playing Australian rules football and was placed in the Brisbane Lions Academy list after being spotted at a representative rugby league match where he was considered an outstanding prospect.

 In December 2013, then 15-year-old Ponga signed a four-year contract with the North Queensland Cowboys.
 He was pursued by six professional clubs from across three different sports, turning down the Broncos, Melbourne Storm, Sydney Roosters, Queensland Reds and Brisbane Lions to sign with the Townsville-based NRL club.
 The Lions continued to pursue Ponga after he committed to the Cowboys and it was later revealed he was one month away from sensationally converting to Australian rules football and signing a four-year contract with the Lions in the latter half of 2016.